Trip Planning

 - Group dinners (Friday + Saturday): $800–$1,500

-The math becomes more compelling for groups that would otherwise need to depart at 5 AM.
-The overnight version is more typical of Sandy Springs corporate trips than Alpharetta or Roswell.
+The math becomes more compelling for groups that would otherwise need to depart at 5 a.m. for a single-day trip.
+The overnight version is more typical of Sandy Springs corporate trips than Alpharetta or Roswell trips, and it tends to score higher in post-event surveys because it produces actual downtime, not just a long commute bracketed by fishing.

 Booking lead times for Sandy Springs corporate